KasparEtter/ef1p/pages/email/email.md

 The reason for this could be innocuous or malicious.
 On the one hand, it may be that the email could simply not be delivered to them.
 On the other hand, the sender might have delivered the message only to you in order to mislead you.
-Your email service provider has no way of verifying that the same message has also been delivered to the other recipients.
+Your mailbox provider has no way of verifying that the same message has also been delivered to the other recipients.
 This allows a fraudster to fake a relationship that they do not have or to lead you to believe that they have done the introduction you asked them for,